HOUSE CHURCH OUTREACH

 6).
 INVITE YOUR FRIENDS AND FAMILY.
 You and your team will be most comfortable dealing with people you know in your first few gatherings, but always have strangers coming.
 Determine in your heart before you ever do your first gathering that you love strangers.
 All around the world there is an unspoken fear of strangers.
 American humorist Will Rogers once said, “A stranger is a friend I haven’t met yet.”
 One of the Greek NT words for ‘love’ is PHILEO, which literally means ‘the love of a friend.’
 When you walk in your authority in Christ, you needn’t fear the stranger.

 7).
 FOLLOW THROUGH FAITHFULLY.
 It’s reasonable to make a six month commitment to a house church.
 Make your commitment, stay faithful to your team and your schedule, and reevaluate after six months.
 It’s reasonable to walk through steps one through five again after six months.
 This is a house church…it is not a marriage commitment.
 You will find that if you have an active and daily walk with God, and you walked through these steps faithfully when you started your house church, that after six months you will be growing and beginning to flourish.
-In our next segment we will take a look at the active elements in a house church gathering that make it refreshing and a glory to God.

 To visit the House Church website, please click here: http://www.housechurchinabox.org/